iepathos/gitignore/README.md

 If you have a pre-existing .gitignore with some custom entries, don't worry, gitignore does not overwrite, it appends to any existing .gitignore file.

 Please note that .gitignore uses a last rule wins policy and that while the .gitignore files hosted on github are tested and reliable, when chained together they may have unexpected conflicts especially depending on the order they are added.

-If there is a pattern conflict found, gitignore will tell you.
+If there is a possible pattern conflict found, gitignore will tell you.
 Additionally, comments and duplicate lines are cleaned up from the .gitignore.
 Some attempt is made to adapt conflicting patterns to work with eachother better like lines beginning with ! are moved to the end and lines beginning with * are moved to the beginning.

 ## Installation